-The demand which Japan is said to abroad, caused some surprise in Tokic the evacuation of Manchuria, but on without regaining consciousness. the contrary, frankly recognizes Russia's special interests there and her right to protect them.
-Japan only demanded the realization of Russia's voluntary pledges respecting China's to take them down.
-The elevator was territorial integrity in Manchuria and at the seventh floor receiving passenthe freedom of residential rights and gers when those on the sixth floor international trade therein.
+London, January 14.-All the morning papers have editorials which attach great importance to the ratification of the commercial treatles between the United States and China The St. Petersburg correspondent of for their termination.
+The demand which Japan is said to have according to reports published abroad, caused some surprise in Tokic according to the dispatch, and it is the evacuation of Manchuria, but on without regaining consciousness. the contrary, frankly recognizes Russia's special interests there and her right to protect them.
+Japan only demanded the realization of Russia's voluntary pledges respecting China's territorial integrity in Manchuria and the freedom of residential rights and international trade therein.